Purpose | With

 "Value"

-RadioButton (position) "Text next to radiobutton" [F1] "V1" [F2] "V2" ... |
+RadioButton (position) "Text next to radio button" [F1] "V1" [F2] "V2" ... |

 Example with several fields |